BayesWatch/nas-without-training/README.md

 # Neural Architecture Search Without Training

-> :warning: Note: this repository has been updated to reflect the second version of the paper to appear on arXiv 1 March. :warning
+> :warning: Note: this repository has been updated to reflect the second version of the paper to appear on arXiv 1 March. :warning:

 ## Usage